vanDeventer/AS2p/README.md

 The text below this line in this README file is updated with each commit to enable a student to navigate rapidly between the diffent branch and commits.

-This version of the code introduce local includes (#include "") with header file and code file.

-## Exercises
-- Notice that you can turn on different lights at anytime.
-- Connect different buttons to different lights.
-- Connect several lights to one button.
-- Turn the code in the while(1) block into a function.
+This version of the code is the forking branch to develop the software without messing up the Master branch.